jpanther/congo/exampleSite/content/docs/advanced-customisation.md

 ## Colour schemes

 Congo ships with a few colour schemes out of the box.
 To change the basic colour scheme, you can set the `colorScheme` theme parameter to one of the default configurations.
-Valid options are `congo` (the default), `avocado`, `fire` and `ocean`.
+Valid options are `congo` (the default), `avocado`, `fire`, `ocean` and `slate`.

 In addition to the default scheme, you can also create your own and restyle the entire website to your liking.
 Schemes are created by by placing a `<scheme-name>.css` file in the `assets/css/schemes/` folder.
 Once the file is created, simply refer to it by name in the theme configuration.